 Never mind.
 We arrived in Hobbiton in good time and had chance for a nice cp of hot chocolate before our bus took us to the site.

-After 45 minutes or so, I started to feel a bit weird.
+After 45 minutes or so, at around 11:15 am, I started to feel a bit weird.
 Faint and desperate for a pee.
-I made my excuses to Leb and headed back to the entrance where I remember there was a toilet.
+I made my excuses to Leb and headed back to the entrance where I remembered there was a toilet.
 I scampered back as quick as I could but... senile incontinence seem to be the order of the day and, to put it frankly, I pissed my pants.

 I sat on the loo as long as I could to empty my bladder, all the time thinking I should get back to Leb and our group, but I still felt dizzy and really just wanted to lie down and go to sleep.
 Back at the entrance another group had arrived and I told their guide I wasn't feeling well and I'd left our group.

-She said she'd ask the bus driver if he could take me back to the main site and so it was.
+She said she'd ask the bus driver if he could take me back to the main site and so that's what happened.
 I got back to the car park where a cow seemed to be standing on our car.
 I did one more wee through the fence next to the car and then got in, and put the seat back and went to sleep,

 Leb must have woke me up an hour later.
 I feel bad I missed out on the best part of the hobbiton tour but I really wasn't feeling very well at this point.